+ACL injuries are most often sustained through a sudden stop, change in direction, or jumping and landing in sports.
 ACL injury is a sprain or a tear that can be painful.
 The Orthopedic Group is here to help treat your ACL injury.
-Please call us for more information or schedule an appointment online.
+Please contact us for more information or schedule an appointment online.
 We have convenient locations to serve you in Leesburg VA, Lansdowne VA, and Stone Springs VA!

 Table of Contents: